08 Mar Harbour and nature reserve

-On the South coast, between Southampton and Portsmouth, is a short stretch of beach which is perfect for walking, bird watching or just feeding the ducks.
+Between Southampton and Portsmouth, is a quaint yacht haven which is perfect for walking, bird watching or just feeding the ducks.

 Walks around the reserve are perfect for nature lovers and children who can be tempted to be quiet enough to go into hides to see the birds and wildlife.
 If you’re not a huge ornithologist you can ‘Hide with a Guide’ – or take a guided walk through the reserve to spot things you might not see on your own.